 Once hearing is damaged, it often can’t be restored.
 Some of the many causes of hearing damage include:

-- Drugs – certain chemicals and drugs can damage your hearing.
+- medications – certain chemicals and medications can damage your hearing

 Loud noise and hearing loss

 It is a mistake to believe that only noises loud enough to cause earache are capable of causing damage.
 The inner ear can still be harmed by noise, even when it doesn’t send you a pain signal.

 A rule of thumb is that if you need to shout to be heard over the noise, it’s potentially damaging.
 Suggestions on how to protect your ears from noise include: